Chemical Safety & Regulations Guide for Safe Handling, Compliance, and Risk Control

 What is a Safety Data Sheet (SDS)?

-A Safety Data Sheet is a document that provides detailed information about a chemical’s properties, hazards, handling instructions, and emergency measures.
+A Safety Data Sheet is a document that provides detailed information about a chemical’s properties, hazards, safe handling, and emergency procedures.
+It is a key tool for ensuring workplace safety.

 Why is chemical labeling important?